Bargen, Netherlands

-Bargen is a hamlet in the northwest Netherlands, on the island and in the municipality of Texel, North Holland.
+Bargen (/nl/) is a hamlet in the northwest Netherlands, on the island and in the municipality of Texel, North Holland.
 It is located 4 km northeast of Den Burg.

 Bargen is not a statical entity, and the postal authorities have placed it under De Waal.
 It has no place name signs, and consists of a handful of houses.

 In a tax register of 1561, Bargen was mentioned as having almost very poor soil.